josephmontes/VAA/README.md

 | 2023      | Blake Snell           | 0.375 | NA              | 6%   |

 #### NOTES
-- 31 pitcher seasons
+- 46 pitcher seasons
-  - 20 pitchers
+  - 35 pitchers
   - Players on there multiple times:

-    Antonio Senzatela, Joe Musgrove, Patrick Corbin, German Marquez, Austin Gomber, Chris Flexen, Michael Wacha
+    - Antonio Senzatela, Joe Musgrove, Patrick Corbin, German Marquez, Austin Gomber, Chris Flexen, Michael Wacha
-    - 3 Rockie seasons plus 1 pitcher that was not on the Rockies but is currently, Chris Flexen
+       - 3 Rockies plus 1 pitcher that was not on the Rockies but is currently, Chris Flexen
-    - I found this notable because I would assume that the elevation at Coors could actually help pitchers achieve this desired lack of break riding action on their 4-Seam Fastball
+       - I found this notable because I would assume that the elevation at Coors could actually help pitchers achieve this desired Vertical Approach Angle on their 4-Seam Fastball
-  - Of the 20 pitchers, only 9 have had qualifying seasons afterwards where they threw it effectively: Michael Wacha, Max Fried, Justin Verlander, Antonio Senzatela, Joe Musgrove, Brad Keller, Ross Stripling, Justin Steele, Tyler Wells
+  - Of the 35 pitchers, only 9! have had qualifying seasons afterwards where they threw it effectively:
+    - Michael Wacha, Max Fried, Justin Verlander, Antonio Senzatela, Joe Musgrove, Brad Keller, Ross Stripling, Justin Steele, Tyler Wells
-    - Of these 9 pitchers, 2 ended up regressing in a qualifying season after: Antonio Senzatela and Michael Wacha
+  - Of these 9 pitchers, 2 ended up regressing in a qualifying season after:
+    - Antonio Senzatela and Michael Wacha
-    - Of the remaining 7 pitchers, 2 do not qualify for 2023 but showed regression in their 200+ 4-Seamers this season: Brad Keller and Ross Stripling
+  - Of the remaining 7 pitchers, 2 do not qualify for 2023 but showed regression in their 200+ 4-Seamers this season:
+    - Brad Keller and Ross Stripling
-    - The remaining 5 pitchers: Max Fried, Justin Verlander, Joe Musgrove, Justin Steele, Tyler Wells
+  - The remaining 5 pitchers:
+    - Max Fried, Justin Verlander, Joe Musgrove, Justin Steele, Tyler Wells

 ###### PLAYER SPOTLIGHT
 - 2022 CY Young Winner Justin Verlander
-  - got his fastball much higher in 2022 than in 2019
+  - Even though he does not get the optimal VAA, in 2022 the location of his 4-Seam Fastball was more optimal than in 2019
-  - works off slider
+  - Additionally, his 4-Seam really works off his breaking stuff
+    - This is a common theme for pitchers that get by with this 'less effective' 4-Seam Fastball, they use it more as a complimentary pitch to their better pitches whereas the other pitchers were more 4-Seam Fastball dominant type of pitchers
-  - it is getting a bit harder this year
+  - Despite the top tier excellence in 2022 on his 4-Seam Fastball, it is getting hit a bit harder in 2023

 - 2023 CY Young Candidate Blake Snell
-  - His fastball is not his best pitch or his second best pitch
+  - His 4-Seam Fastball is not his best pitch, or his second best pitch
-  - he is throwing his fastball less than he ever has
+  - He is throwing his 4-Seam Fastball less than he ever has in his career
-  - his xwOBA on his fastball right now according to Baseball Savant is .408
+  - xwOBA on his 4-Seam Fastball right now according to Baseball Savant is .408

 #### List of guys throwing the ineffective fastball effectively